GITMCode/GITM/srcDoc/common_inputs.md

 ## SME Indices

-*[SME]: SuperMag auroral Electrojet
+To use models such as FTA[^1] to drive the aurora, GITM must be provided Auroral Electrojet (AE) indices.
+Normally this is from SuperMag (hence the name "SME":

-To use models such as FTA[^1] to drive the aurora, GUITM must be provided Auroral Electrojet (AE) indices.
-Normally this is from SuperMag, but any source may be used.
+SuperMag auroral Electrojet), but any source may be used.

 [^1]: Wu, C., Ridley, A. J., DeJong, A. D., & Paxton, L. J. (2021).
 FTA: A Feature Tracking Empirical Model Of Auroral Precipitation.
 Space Weather, 19, e2020SW002629. <https://doi.org/10.1029/2020SW002629>.